Supreme Neem Oil 100% Pure Wild-Crafted Neem Oil, 1800 ppm Azadirachtin

 Potting for Growing Methods 1 and 2

 Pot the seedling when the root system has become well developed; the roots should be at least 2 to 3 inches long.
 Plant the white taproot in dirt leaving the top "red sprout" and 1/3 of the upper seed exposed.
 Position the seed in the center of the pot.
-A plastic or clay pot is suitable and please put some gravel in the bottom of the pot for drainage.
+A 6" plastic or clay pot is suitable and please put some gravel in the bottom of the pot for drainage.
 A good soil mix for avocados is: 1 part Coco Peat, 1 part perlite and 1 part sterilized potting soil.
 Pack the dirt well around the seed.
+Keep the soil fairly wet for the first week.
+After that water as described below.

 Growing Tips